wryfi/cfitall/README.rst

 excellent `viper <https://github.com/spf13/viper>`__ library for go, though it doesn't have quite as many features (yet).

-It does cover the basics of configuring your application from a variety of sources, with a predictable inheritance hierarchy.
-It does this by creating a configuration registry for your application.
-When configuration data is accessed from the registry, these configuration sources are merged together:
+It does cover the basics of configuring your application from a combination of sources, with a predictable inheritance hierarchy.
+It does this by creating a configuration registry for your application, merging data from the following sources to retrieve a requested value:

 -  default values provided by the developer
--  configuration file values (override defaults)
+-  YAML or JSON configuration file (values override defaults)
 -  environment variables (override configuration file values & defaults)
 -  ``set()`` calls made by the developer (override everything)

-This allows your application to support configuration by environment variable or using a variety of common text formats (currently json and yaml are supported).
+cfitall therefore allows your application to support configuration from a number of sources in a consistent and predictable way.

+(Support for command-line and k/v store data sources is intended for the future;
+pull requests welcome.)

 Install
 -------